syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/globalization-and-localization.md

 Internationalization library provides support for formatting and parsing the number, date, and time by using the official [`Unicode CLDR`](http://cldr.unicode.org/) JSON data and also provides the `loadCldr` method to load the culture specific CLDR JSON data.

-By default, all the Essential JS 2 component are specific to English culture ('en-US').
+By default, all the Essential<sup style="font-size:70%">&reg;</sup> JS 2 component are specific to English culture ('en-US').
 If you want to go with the different culture other than English, follow the below steps.

 * Install the `CLDR-Data` package by using the below command (it installs the CLDR JSON data).
 For more information about CLDR-Data, refer to this [link](http://cldr.unicode.org/index/cldr-spec/json).